Health Assessment in the Baltic grey seal (Halichoerus grypus)

 Valtonen et. al, 1988

 Figure 1.
 Prevalence of uterine obstructions and uterine leiomyomas in by-caught/stranded and hunted examined grey seals older than 4 years in Sweden and Finland.
 The decreased prevalence of uterine obstructions is significant (p<0.05).
 N is the number of investigated animals.
 The prevalence of leiomyomas in the last decade is uncertain since the number of examined seals, above 22 years of age, has decreased since 1996.

 Figure 2.
 The prevalence of pregnant 4-20 years old, and sexually mature 3 years old, and 4 years or older examined females in Sweden and Finland.
-Only animals found between the implantation period and reproductive season (August to February) are included in the pregnancy investigation.
+Only animals found after the implantation period (August to February) are included in the pregnancy investigation.
 The increase in pregnancies between the first two decades (1977-1986 and 1987-1996) is significant (p<0.05).
 Sexual maturity data from 1977 to 1996 is not available in yet.

 Figure 3.
 The prevalence of intestinal ulcers in examined juvenile and adult grey seals in Sweden.
 The increased prevalence in 1-3 years old between the first two decades is significant as well as the increase later in 4-20 years old (p<0.05).
 N is the number of investigated animals.